This event is perfect for:

 9 a.m. – 5 p.m.

 Students and parents are invited to UT’s campus for a breakfast and welcome announcements, after which students only will board a bus with admissions and research office representatives for the ride to Oak Ridge National Laboratory.
-Students will visit several ongoing research projects will be visited during the day, and lunch will be provided.
+Students will visit several ongoing research projects and lunch will be provided.

-After the bus departs, there will be an informational program for parents at Hodges Library, the central part of UT’s top 50 nationally ranked library system.
+After the bus departs, there will be an informational program for parents.
 Discussion topics will include admissions, scholarships, honors programs, and – of course – research opportunities.
 Parents can then pursue lunch on their own and enjoy a walk around the UT campus.

 INFORMATION ABOUT OAK RIDGE NATIONAL LABORATORY